 Issue: This explanation does not adequately explain why the wrong account was charged and why/how the charge is appropriate to the account being debited, nor does it describe how the error occurred.
 The explanation should be expanded to better describe the reason why the account being charged is appropriate and how the amount being transferred was determined.

-Acceptable explanation: The supplies being transferred were purchased using a procurement card (p-card).
+Acceptable explanation: [Explain how the items being transferred will benefit the scope of the project.]
+The supplies being transferred were purchased using a procurement card (p-card).
 The administrative assistant did not review the p-card transactions by the deadline, causing the transactions to be expensed to the department account.
 Going forward, the administrative assistant will review all p-card purchases and assign the correct account number, if applicable, to be charged prior to the deadline.

 Issue: This explanation seems to indicate that a deficit is being moved from one grant to another, which is prohibited.
 Costs should be allocated according to the benefit to the project.
 Costs that are incurred on related projects should be pro-rated at the time the costs are incurred.
 Charging costs to one sponsored project with the intention of repaying another sponsored project is not appropriate.